It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

 You would know this by the browning tips on leaves and curling due to transpiration (water loss) or lack of humidity.

-The prolonged low humidity condition will damage the leaves, leaving the plant severely stressed.
+The prolonged low humidity will damage the leaves and severely stress the plant.

 Tips to Boost Humidity Levels

 - Consider installing an electric humidifier to boost humidity levels around the plant.

 - Mist the leaves in the early hours of the day, especially during the summer season.

 - Place the plant on a pebble tray with water to increase the humidity level around the container.

 - Alternatively, keep Candidum, amongst other houseplants, to naturally boost humidity levels.

 Pruning Candidum can be tricky because the plants naturally shed their leaves after the growing season, but it does not mean you should avoid pruning it.

 Moreover, pruning off the diseases and pests (aphids, mealybugs, mites, thrips, and caterpillars) in infected parts helps maintain the plant’s good health.

 Note: Sterilize the tools with rubbing alcohol or bleach solution before using them to prevent damage and pest infestation.